-Lacey Lind is a Speech-Language Pathologist Assistant (soon-to-be a Florida-licensed Speech Language Pathologist with a Master of Science in Speech Language Pathology from Nova Southeastern University).
+Lacey Lind is a Florida-licensed Speech-Language Pathologist with a Master of Science in Speech Language Pathology from Nova Southeastern University.
 The former elementary school teacher knew from the time she was small that she wanted to work with children.
 However, the career shift from education to speech therapy wasn’t always part of the plan.

 “I have a love for teaching,” the Fort Myers native explains.
 “My favorite moment is when you see the light bulb turn on for little ones because they finally understand something you have taught them.”